-Taking up one of these hobbies for women will not only mean that you develop a new skill, but could also improve your overall health and wellbeing, not to mention help you meet some new people in the process.
+These hobbies for women will not only help you learn a new skill, but also could boost your health and wellbeing - not to mention help you meet some new people in the process.

 Why are hobbies good for our health?